vaishnavigunapati/simple-task-list-in-machine-learning/README.md

 - Gaussian Naive Bayes: Assumes that the features follow a normal distribution and is suitable for continuous data.
 - Bernoulli Naive Bayes: Designed for binary feature data, where features represent presence or absence.
 ## Setting up the task management tool
+## step 1:
+Install pip pandas,numpy.
+## step 2:
+Import the data
+## Step 3:
+Apply the model of feature extraction and Navie bayies.
+## Step 4:
+Import pipeline for both
+## Step 5:
+### MAIN MENU
+- add the studens to the list
+- Remove a students by description
+- List students
+- Recommended students
+- Exit the students
+### FINALLY THE TASK MANAGEMENT APP WAS FORMED.
+## Conclusion:
+In conclusion, a task management tool is a powerful ally in the quest for productivity and success, whether on an individual or team level.
+The right tool can streamline processes, enhance collaboration, and contribute to a more organized and efficient work environment.
+As technology continues to evolve, task management tools are likely to play an increasingly integral role in optimizing how we manage and accomplish our daily tasks and projects.

 ​